teachingaway/teachingaway.github.io/_posts/2014-09-13-how-to-file-trademark-registration-application-part-2.md

 ## Filing Basis

 Every trademark needs a "filing basis."
-Think of the filing basis as the reason why you're entitled to a trademark registration.
+The filing basis is just a reference to the part of the Trademark Statute you are claiming your rights under.
 The two filing bases we will discuss here are called ["use in commerce"](/tmep/tmep-0800.html#TMEP-800d1e671) [§1(a)] and ["intent to use"](/tmep/tmep-0800.html#TMEP-800d1e693) [§1(b)].
 The others relate to international trademarks.
 See [TMEP 806 for filing basis details](/tmep/tmep-0800.html#TMEP-800d1e653), and [TMEP 1101](/tmep/tmep-1100.html#TMEP-1100d1e7) for additional information about when a company has a bona fide "intent to use" a trademark in the future.

-Pick [§1(a)](/tmep/tmep-0800.html#TMEP-800d1e671) if you already use the trademark in interstate commerce.
+Pick [§ 1(a)](/tmep/tmep-0800.html#TMEP-800d1e671) if you already use the trademark in interstate commerce.
 That is, you already use this trademark to sell some product or service in more than one US state.

-Pick [§1(b)](/tmep/tmep-0800.html#TMEP-800d1e693) if you don't use the trademark to sell anything yet, but you plan to start soon.
+Pick [§ 1(b)](/tmep/tmep-0800.html#TMEP-800d1e693) if you don't use the trademark to sell anything yet, but you plan to start soon.

 <a href="/images/tm-app/8-assign-filing-basis.png"><img src="/images/tm-app/8-assign-filing-basis.png" ></a>

-If you selected §1(a) (use in commerce), you will need to provide a "specimen of use", a jpg image showing how you use the trademark in commerce.
+If you selected §1(a) (use in commerce), you will need to provide a "specimen of use" - a jpg image showing how you use the trademark in commerce.
 This will be the next step.

 If you selected §1(b), you will end up filing an "intent to use" application.
 This is a placeholder.
 It will not provide full trademark rights until you file a "statement of use" with the Trademark Office.
 There is a time limit.
 You must file the statement of use within 6 months after your intent-to-use registration issues.
 You can extend this deadline for up to 3 additional 6-month periods by paying extension fees.
 This guide does not cover the §1(b) intent-to-use trademark application process.